Lake Champlain Maritime Museum: Events

-In 2005, the Lois McClure toured the lake and the Hudson River, bringing the story of sailing canal boats and the so-called Northern Waterway to residents of the Hudson Valley and New York City.
+In 2005, the Lois McClure toured the lake and the Hudson River.
 A similar tour was carried out in 2007 on the New York State Barge Canal, the present-day incarnation of the Erie Canal.
-Visitors were free to board and explore the vessel for no charge and talk to crew members about the boat and the history of the waterway.

-Some of the museum's regular annual special events are rowing competitions that are held in the spring and fall, and the Rabble In Arms living history weekend.
-On that weekend, historical re-enactors gather on the museum grounds to bring to life a significant event from the lake's past, and each year a different event is chosen.
+Some of the museum's regular annual special events include rowing competitions and the Rabble In Arms historical re-enactment weekend.
 There is also an annual small boat show, and exhibits of photos taken by both amateur and professional photographers from around the region.